tillbiskup/evedata/docs/architecture.rst

 Just to make things slightly more entertaining, up to eveH5 v7, monitor datasets do *not* provide any hint which type (axis, channel, device) they belong to.
 Hence, this decision can not be made sensibly.
 For safety reasons, mapping monitors to the previous position seems sensible, as the event could have occurred in the readout phase of the detectors (the position is incremented after moving the axes and before triggering the detector readout and start of nested scan modules).

-The ``TimestampData`` class got a method :meth:`get_position` to return position counts for given timestamps.
+The :class:`TimestampData <evedata.evefile.entities.data.TimestampData>` class got a method :meth:`get_position() <evedata.evefile.entities.data.TimestampData.get_position>` to return position counts for given timestamps.
 Currently, the idea is to have one method handling both, scalars and lists/arrays of values, returning the same data type, respectively.

-This means that for a given ``EveFile`` object, the controller carrying out the mapping knows to ask the ``TimestampData`` object via its :meth:`get_position` method for the position counts corresponding to a given timestamp.
+This means that for a given :obj:`EveFile <evedata.evefile.boundaries.evefile.EveFile>` object, the controller carrying out the mapping knows to ask the :obj:`TimestampData <evedata.evefile.entities.data.TimestampData>` object via its :meth:`get_position() <evedata.evefile.entities.data.TimestampData.get_position>` method for the position counts corresponding to a given timestamp.

 Special cases that need to be addressed either here or during import of the data of a monitor: